sfelderman/basic-gulp-setup/readme.md

 start point for the app.

 ##Setup
-$ npm install gulp gulp-sass run-sequence browser-sync --save-dev
+$ npm install gulp gulp-sass browser-sync --save-dev

 This installs all the necessary node modules and updates the package.json's devDependencies.